theoretick/limitlessc/_posts/2011-08-10-android-n-back-app-comparison.md

 <p> - Unique style.
 Audio stimulus uses farm animals rather than letters or numbers</p>
 <p> + Allows for variable duration, which may or may not actually be useful</p>
 <p> - Statistics?</p>
+<p>** Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version;" I have no idea what that is and there's no description.</p>
 <p class="ratings">Rating: 5 / 10</p>
-<p class="blockquote">**Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version;" I have no idea what that is and there's no description.</p>
 <br />

 <h3>The Winner:</h3>